Soroca Fort: Architecture

+These observations suggest that the fort was perhaps built by experts from Western Europe or Transylvanian people who traveled in Western Europe and brought architectural ideas back to Moldova.

 The entire building has a diameter of 30 meters, and 4 meters for each tower.
 Each tower has 4 levels, of which the first two lower ones were used for artillery.
 The walls are 3 meters thick and we can find signs of a previous ditch.
 The main entrance tower had 3 doors, amongst them a portcullis which was closed during battles.
 The space saved at the upper level allowed the garrison to pray in a small chapel.

 Despite all these features the fort was obsolete after the end of the 14th century because of the more widespread use of gunpowder.